-When it comes to selecting the best hair dryer, it’s imperative to assess the features offered; and more importantly, how they work for your hair type.
+When it comes to selecting the best hair dryer, it’s imperative to assess the features offered.
+More importantly, how they work for your hair type.
 For instance, adjustable heat and speed settings are ideal for all hair textures—since both accelerate the styling process and thereby help minimize heat damage and frizz.
 The same goes for most included attachments, which can be maneuvered to your preference.

 There are several attachments to consider during your shopping journey.
 Concentrators, for example, work well for everyone because they enable the dryer to blow air directly onto hair.
-The key, however, is selecting the right size: broad and extended nozzles cater to thick, long locks as they cover more surface area; while narrow concentrators are perfect for hyper-targeting unruly curls and frizz.
-Comb nozzles are similar to concentrators; nonetheless, they feature comb-like teeth at the end, thus allowing users to dry hair sans brush or comb.
+The key, however, is selecting the right size.
+Broad and extended nozzles cater to thick, long locks as they cover more surface area; while narrow concentrators are perfect for hyper-targeting unruly curls and frizz.
+Comb nozzles are similar to concentrators, but they feature comb-like teeth at the end, allowing users to dry hair sans brush or comb.

 How we selected and tested our best hair dryer picks